MithrilJS/mithril.js/docs/animation.md

 When creating animations, it's recommended that you only use the `opacity` and `transform` CSS rules, since these can be hardware-accelerated by modern browsers and yield better performance than animating `top`, `left`, `width`, and `height`.

 It's also recommended that you avoid the `box-shadow` rule and selectors like `:nth-child`, since these are also resource intensive options.
 If you want to animate a `box-shadow`, consider [putting the `box-shadow` rule on a pseudo element, and animate that element's opacity instead](http://tobiasahlin.com/blog/how-to-animate-box-shadow/).
 Other things that can be expensive include large or dynamically scaled images and overlapping elements with different `position` values (e.g. an absolute positioned element over a fixed element).

+#### meta-description
+Overview of the hooks Mithril.js offers to make life easier in some specific cases where it's traditionally difficult to make animations work, along with technology and performance suggestions.